Contribute material

 What are we actually looking for?

-• The evolution of standards and codes of conduct which have guided our practitioners and protected the industry from ethical and operational criticisms.
+- The evolution of standards and codes of conduct which have guided our practitioners and protected the industry from ethical and operational criticisms.

 What about confidentiality?

-The issues of client confidentiality are twofold.
-Firstly, who owns the Intellectual Property (IP) of the document in question, and secondly the issue of client confidentiality.
+- who owns the Intellectual Property (IP) of the document in question?

-The second issue is that of client confidentiality.
 Even if you own the IP of the document, you may feel that it is sensitive in some way, or that you are bound to respect client confidentiality for ever.
-In which case you should seek the client’s permission – or pass it to the Archive with the caveat that we will obtain permission – or embargo the document until a specified amount of time has passed.
-We feel it is better to preserve all the documents we can, even if they are not made public for many years, rather than lose them forever.
+In this case you should seek the client’s permission – or pass it to the Archive with the caveat that we will obtain permission – or embargo the document until a specified amount of time has passed.

-if you have any concerns about whether you should donate some, or all, of the material you would like us to preserve, please contact Phyllis Macfarlane or Phyllis Vangelder.
+If you have any concerns about whether you should donate some, or all, of the material you would like us to preserve, please contact Phyllis Macfarlane or Phyllis Vangelder.